BelledonneCommunications/linphone-sdk/belle-sip/README.md

 Overview
 --------

-Belle-sip is a SIP (RFC3261) implementation written in C, with an object oriented API.
+Belle-sip is a modern library implementing SIP (RFC3261) transport, transaction and dialog layers.
+It is written in C, with an object oriented API.
-Please check "NEWS" file for an overview of current features.
+It also comprises a simple HTTP/HTTPS client implementation.
-Copyright 2012-2014, Belledonne Communications SARL <contact@belledonne-communications.com>, all rights reserved.
+Copyright 2012-now, Belledonne Communications SARL <sales@belledonne-communications.com>, all rights reserved.

 Belle-sip is distributed to everyone under the GNU GPLv2 (see COPYING file for details).
 Incorporating belle-sip within a closed source project is not possible under the GPL.